 Will I have a scar after a tummy tuck?

-It may take a year or more for incision to lighten and flatten out.
-Though the appearance of your scar will improve significantly, it will never go away.
+While experiences vary, it usually takes a year or more for the incision to lighten and flatten out.
+Though the appearance of the scar usually improves significantly over time, it will never go away.
 Your clothing and swimsuits should effectively conceal it, and our team can provide instructions on how to help your scar heal and fade as quickly as possible.

 Will my tummy tuck last forever?